 This type of loan is called a reverse mortgage because instead of the borrower making monthly payments to their lender as they would with a traditional mortgage, the lender makes payments to the borrower.
 Unlike a traditional home equity loan or second mortgage, a reverse mortgage does not have to be repaid until the borrower no longer occupies the home as their primary residence.
 The amount the borrower receives is based on the age of the youngest borrower, the value of the property, product and interest rate.

-If you are looking for a reverse mortgage in Chico, Redding, Paradise CA, Sacramento or anywhere in the state of California, contact Tim Kemper at Stanford Mortgage at (530) 571-7723 today.
+If you are looking for a reverse mortgage in Chico, Walnut Creek, Paradise CA, Sacramento or anywhere in the state of California, contact Tim Kemper at Guild Mortgage - Tim Kemper at 530-377-5394 today.

 Reverse Mortgage Basics